 - The car which you are driving must be road legal, taxed and have a valid MOT if it is more than 3 years old.

 - You must display L Plates prominently both to the front and rear of the vehicle.
 If you use the L Plates which attach to the windows, then make certain that neither the driver and passengers view is not obscured in any way.

 - Your parent or accompanying driver must hold a valid license and must have done so for a minimum of 3 years, they also must be aged over 21.

 - You must have valid insurance in place on the vehicle either as a named driver, or you could use one of the learner driver insurance schemes.

 - Learner Driver Insurance.

 It would be advisable to combine your private driving practice with regular lessons from a qualified driving instructor, that way you are certain that you are doing things correctly.

-As an instructor who has taught two of my own children to drive I know how difficult it can be teaching your own kids to drive.
-I am pleased to say that they both passed first time and my son is now also an approved driving instructor.
+As an instructor who has taught two of my own children to drive, I know how difficult it can be to teach your own kids to drive.
+I am pleased to say that they both passed the first time and my son is now also an approved driving instructor.